 The Way Things Are is, quite frankly, a shitty story to live by.
 So why do so many of us resign ourselves to it?

-It’s so easy to let your happiness fall to the whims of external factors that have no right having anything to do with it.
+It’s all too easy to let your happiness fall to the whims of external factors .
 But ultimately, it all comes down to you.

 You can’t compare your skills against someone else’s.
 All that matters is that you do what you were designed to do—and you do the everloving shit out of it.

 Circumstances mean nothing.
 Limitations mean nothing.
 Obstacles mean nothing.
 It all comes down to you.

 People who get through the day in the hardest of circumstances, who go on against the odds — THAT’s heroism, not cold showers and running triathlons.

 How we approach everything–even piddly, mundane tasks–influences how awesome our lives can be.